tylwright/trilium-notes-extras/README.md

 # trilium-notes-extras
-Extra stuff for Trilim Notes
+Extra stuff for the wonderful [Trilium Notes](https://github.com/zadam/trilium)

+## Themes
+- Atlassian (Looks like JIRA and Confluence)